THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We left Halifax July 27th for an overnight sail to St Peter’s Lock.
+We left Halifax July 27th for an overnight sail to St Peter’s Canal.
 It was a cold one, foggy and uneventful, with us staying bundled up the whole trip.

 Immediately to the left of the canal is the Lions Club Marina.
 We stopped at their fuel dock for a pump out ($17 CAD) and then anchored in the small bay.
 They had moorings available but we weren’t too keen on paying after paying for dockage in Halifax every night.